Polar bear: Diet and hunting

 Bears hunt walrus groups by provoking them into stampeding and then look for young that have been crushed or separated from their mothers during the turmoil.
 There are reports of bears trying to kill or injure walruses by throwing rocks and pieces of ice on them.
 Belugas and narwhals are vulnerable to bear attacks when they are stranded in shallow water or stuck in isolated breathing holes in the ice.
 When stalking reindeer, polar bears will hide in vegetation before an ambush.
 On some occasions, bears may try to catch prey in open water, swimming underneath a seal or aquatic bird.
 Seals in particular, however, are more agile than bears in the water.
 Polar bears rely on raw power when trying to kill their prey, and will employ bites and paw swipes.
 They have the strength to pull a mid-sized seal out of the water or haul a beluga carcass for quite some distance.
 Polar bears only occasionally store food for later—burying it under snow—and only in the short term.

-Arctic foxes routinely follow polar bears and scavenge scraps from their kills.
-The bears usually tolerate them but will charge a fox that gets too close when they are feeding.
-Polar bears themselves will scavenge.
+Polar bears themselves will scavenge as facultative necrophages.
 Subadult bears will eat remains left behind by others.
 Females with cubs often abandon a carcass when they see an adult male approaching, though are less likely to if they have not eaten in a long time.
-Whale carcasses are a valuable food source, particularly on land and after the sea ice melts, and attract several bears.
+Whale carcasses are a valuable food source, particularly on land and after the sea ice melts, and several bears may tolerate each other while feeding on the large rare beached carrion.
 In one area in northeastern Alaska, polar bears have been recorded competing with grizzly bears for whale carcasses.
 Despite their smaller size, grizzlies are more aggressive and polar bears are likely to yield to them in confrontations.
+Arctic foxes routinely follow polar bears and scavenge scraps from their kills.
+The bears usually tolerate them but will charge a fox that gets too close when they are feeding.
 Polar bears will also scavenge at garbage dumps during ice-free periods.